Reviewing Levi Strauss & Co. (LEVI) & Its Peers

 Levi Strauss & Co.
-(NYSE: LEVI) is one of 22 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it compare to its peers?
-We will compare Levi Strauss & Co. to related businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, dividends, risk and earnings.
+(NYSE: LEVI) is one of 22 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its competitors?
+We will compare Levi Strauss & Co. to related businesses based on the strength of its valuation, analyst recommendations, earnings, dividends, profitability, risk and institutional ownership.

-Levi Strauss & Co. pays an annual dividend of $0.32 per share and has a dividend yield of 1.3%.
-Levi Strauss & Co. pays out 28.6% of its earnings in the form of a dividend.
-As a group, “Apparel, finished products from fabrics & similar materials” companies pay a dividend yield of 1.7% and pay out 27.1% of their earnings in the form of a dividend.
-Levi Strauss & Co. lags its peers as a dividend stock, given its lower dividend yield and higher payout ratio.
+This table compares Levi Strauss & Co. and its competitors’ net margins, return on equity and return on assets.

+18.2% of Levi Strauss & Co. shares are held by institutional investors.
+Comparatively, 35.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by institutional investors.
+5.8% of Levi Strauss & Co. shares are held by company insiders.
+Comparatively, 23.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and target prices for Levi Strauss & Co. and its peers, as reported by MarketBeat.
+This is a summary of recent recommendations and price targets for Levi Strauss & Co. and its competitors, as reported by MarketBeat.

 |Sell Ratings